A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

 \subsubsection{Clustering spatial heatmaps}

 Beyond quantifying the consistency of single node spatial representations, we are motivated in understanding what qualitative features nodes contribute to encoding.
 In order to do so, we demonstrate an effective technique of drawing signal out of the noise by looking at the features that whole populations of nodes encode.
 First, we take spatial heatmaps from every agent across all $p$ values and 36 checkpoints, then apply k-means clustering with $k=12$.
-This value of $k$ tends to yield clusters with interpretable and distinct centers.
-Despite slight variations when running multiple iterations of k-means, the clustering algorithm also consistently settles on the same features.
+Despite slight variations when running multiple iterations of k-means, the clustering algorithm consistently settles on similar features.
 Notably, these clusters partition such that, when multiplying a cluster center by $-1$ and inverting its sign, it approximates another cluster.
 This phenomenon is demonstrated in Fig \ref{fig:spatial_cluster_centers} which depicts the cluster centers from one run of k-means, each of which can be visualized by a heatmap (the average of all heatmaps belonging to the cluster).

 Note that the definitions of positive and negative clusters are arbitrary.
 For a given positive negative cluster pairing, the frequency of nodes being labeled as positive or negative are roughly equal, as depicted in Fig \ref{fig:spatial_kmeans_comb}B. This relationship reflects the neural network's ability to transmit the same information using activations whether they are above or below a node's average.